lilab-bcb/cumulus/docs/cellranger/multi.rst

       - "gs://fc-e0000000-0000-0000-0000-000000000000/cellranger_output"
       -
     * - include_introns
       - Turn this option on to also count reads mapping to intronic regions.
-With this option, users do not need to use pre-mRNA references.
-This option is used by ``cellranger multi``.
+With this option, users do not need to use pre-mRNA references
       - true
       - true
     * - no_bam
-      - Turn this option on to disable BAM file generation.
-This option is used by ``cellranger multi``.
+      - Turn this option on to disable BAM file generation
       - false
       - false
     * - force_cells
-      - Force pipeline to use this number of cells, bypassing the cell detection algorithm, mutually exclusive with expect_cells.
-This option is used by ``cellranger multi``.
+      - Force pipeline to use this number of cells, bypassing the cell detection algorithm, mutually exclusive with expect_cells
       - 6000
       -
     * - expect_cells
       - Expected number of recovered cells.
-Mutually exclusive with force_cells.
-This option is used by ``cellranger multi``.
+Mutually exclusive with force_cells
       - 3000
       -
     * - secondary
-      - Perform Cell Ranger secondary analysis (dimensionality reduction, clustering, etc.).
-This option is used by ``cellranger multi``.
+      - Perform Cell Ranger secondary analysis (dimensionality reduction, clustering, etc.)
       - false
       - false
     * - cellranger_version
       - Cell Ranger version to use.
-Available versions working for Flex data: 9.0.1, 8.0.1, 7.2.0.
+Available versions: 9.0.1, 8.0.1, 7.2.0.
       - "9.0.1"
       - "9.0.1"
     * - docker_registry